i) Viewer Trust

 b) All secret filming will require a written request to be made to and approved by the Head of News and Current Affairs (or her appointee) at two crucial stages: (1) before it is undertaken; (2) before it is broadcast.

-Note: all written requests to secretly film and stage one and stage two approvals must be copied to the programme lawyer, the relevant editorial head and the Controller of Legal and Compliance, who reviews all requests and keeps a central record.
+Note: all written requests to secretly film and Stage I and Stage II approvals must be copied to the programme lawyer, the relevant editorial head and the Controller of Legal and Compliance, who reviews all requests and keeps a central record.

 In addition to this guidance, commissioning editors and programme-makers must read and follow the Secret Filming Guidelines, which commissioning editors should also send to programme-makers contemplating undertaking any secret filming.